László Toroczkai: Mayor of Ásotthalom (2013–2022)

 Between 2013 and 2022 he was the mayor of Ásotthalom.
 He was elected as mayor in a by-election with 71.5% of the vote.
 In the regularly scheduled election in 2014 he was re-elected unanimously.
 He was re-elected with 68.42% of the vote in the 2019 local elections.

 In early 2015, he proposed to have a border fence built along the southern border of Hungary in order to stop illegal migration, which was later implemented as the Hungarian border barrier the same year by the Hungarian government.
 During the 2015 European migrant crisis, over 10,000 Syrian and Iraqi migrants passed through the village, with only a handful of them aiming to settle there.
 In 2017, only two Muslims were known to choose Ásotthalom as their permanent residence.
 There are no mosque-designed structures built in the village up to date and the municipal council of Toroczkai-led Ásotthalom decided that no mosque or other religious structure could be built that would diminish the significance of the existing Catholic church.
 In addition, the local government had banned the Muslim call to prayer, burqa, and public displays of same-sex affection.
 He endorsed policies to ban the promotion of pro-LGBT rights advertisements and Islamic religious practices in Ásotthalom, arguing that the aim was to preserve traditions of Hungary.
 In April 2017, after a lawsuit challenging the ban's legitimacy had been filed, the Constitutional Court struck it down, ruling that it violated human rights law as it aimed to "directly limit the freedom of speech, conscience and religion".
 However Toroczkai says that he respects all historical religions, including Islam, and he is fighting against mass migration and extreme liberalism, not against religions and traditions.

-This attitude is evidenced by the fact that he is the patron of the Hungulf Expo and Conference, which builds friendly relations with the Arab countries of the Gulf, and Toroczkai is the chairman of the Hungary-Bahrain Friendship Group.
+He is the patron of the Hungulf Expo and Conference, which builds friendly relations with the Arab countries of the Gulf, and Toroczkai is the chairman of the Hungary-Bahrain Friendship Group.

 In June 2018, Toroczkai discussed plans with Afrikaner farmers to relocate to Ásotthalom.